Correctness and completeness of logic programs: Pruning

 It may be needed that different atoms or programs are selected for repeated occurrences of the same query.
 So, formally, a c-selection rule is a function of a sequence of queries (a path in a tree) $Q,\ldots,Q'$.
 Also, strictly speaking, not an atom, but an occurrence of an atom in $Q'$ is selected.
 In some cases it may be convenient to treat a c-selection rule as a function of not only the sequence of queries, but also of (the not pruned part of) the subtree rooted at $Q'$ (as often the decision about pruning is taken after a part of the subtree has been computed).

 \begin{example} Consider a Prolog program

 which is a logic program $P$ with the cut added.
 Let $\Pi_1 = P$ and \ $\Pi_2=\{m(X, [X|\_] \, ).\}$.
 Consider a query $Q=c( [\seq[k] t], [\seq u])$, the SLD-tree $T$ for $Q$ via the Prolog selection rule, and the csSLD-tree $T'$ which is $T$ pruned due to the cut.
-Note that the single cut may prune many subtrees of $T$.
 If $Q$ does not succeed then $T'=T$.
 Otherwise $T'$ is $T$ without all the nodes to the right of the leftmost successful branch.
-So in $T'$, for a node $Q$ with an $m$-atom selected, $\Pi_2$ is selected whenever there is a success in the subtree rooted in the first child of $Q$; otherwise $\Pi_1$ is selected.
+So in $T'$, for a node $Q'$ with an $m$-atom selected, $\Pi_2$ is selected whenever there is a success in the subtree rooted in the first child of $Q'$; otherwise $\Pi_1$ is selected.
+Note that the single cut may prune children of many nodes of $T$.

 The c-selection rule of $T'$ can be expressed as a function of a node: $\Pi_2$ is selected for a node $Q_i= m(X, [\SEQ t i k]), m(X, [\seq u])$ in $T'$ if $t_i$ is unifiable with some element of $[\seq u]$.
 Otherwise $\Pi_1$ is selected for $Q_i$.
 For a node of the form $Q'_j= m(t, [\SEQ u j n])$, program $\Pi_2$ is selected if $t$ is unifiable with $u_j$, otherwise $\Pi_1$ is selected. \end{example}